Here Comes More Tour: Background

-This tour is notable for being one of the most extensive tours that Pulp has undertaken in their history, hitting many cities and countries they had either rarely or never played in.
-This tour represented the first time the band had played in Washington DC since the 1998 Tibetan Freedom Concert, the first time the band had played in Philadelphia, Detroit, or Minneapolis since 1996, the first time the band had ever played in Colorado, and only the second time ever the band had played in New Zealand.

 Critical reception

 Reviews for the Here Comes More/You Deserve More tour were overwhelmingly positive.
-Writing for ParklifeDC, Kyle Gustafson referred to the show in DC as "triumphant", and stated "Last year I said 'Jarvis Cocker is undoubtedly the best frontman from the Britpop Era, and I don’t think it’s even close,' and I stand by it.
+Writing for ParklifeDC, Kyle Gustafson referred to the show in DC as "triumphant", and stated:

+Last year I said 'Jarvis Cocker is undoubtedly the best frontman from the Britpop Era, and I don't think it's even close,' and I stand by it.
 After the weekend I just had, I feel extremely qualified to back up my assertion.
 Jarvis is the best combo of singer, songwriter, entertainer, and MC.
-He easily connects with the crowd and does an amazing job ushering his band and crowd through the show.".
+He easily connects with the crowd and does an amazing job ushering his band and crowd through the show.

 Writing for the BrooklynVegan, Bill Pearis simply said of the New York show "What a perfect night".

 Review's of the band's shows in the UK were similarly laudatory.
-Writing for Silence and Sound, Katie Hillier said of a show at the O2 Arena, "Jarvis Cocker is every bit the perfect frontman.
-Each song is introduced with a little anecdote, the next number teased, whether it be a question as to whether anyone’s been shopping today (Farmer’s Market) or a chat about the previous night at the O2 (Do You Remember The First Time?), or simply a statement that we’ll carry on with the theme of afternoons (Acrylic Afternoons).
+Writing for Silence and Sound, Katie Hillier said of a show at the O2 Arena:

+Jarvis Cocker is every bit the perfect frontman.
+Each song is introduced with a little anecdote, the next number teased, whether it be a question as to whether anyone's been shopping today (Farmer's Market) or a chat about the previous night at the O2 (Do You Remember The First Time?), or simply a statement that we'll carry on with the theme of afternoons (Acrylic Afternoons).
 Between songs, Cocker reaches into his blazer pockets, bizarrely throwing grapes and sweets into the audience, and later asking everyone to hype him up as he attempts to catch a grape in his mouth (he misses, dusts it off, then eats it anyway).
-He’s a true showman."
+He's a true showman.

+Live album and concert film

+On June 16th 2026, it was announced that the band would be releasing a concert film entitled "Pulp: What Do You Do For An Encore" and a live album simply entitled "LIVE!".
+Both of these will cover the band's time at the O2 Arena on this tour.

 Setlist

-This set list is representative of the performance on September 4th, 2025 at the Tabernacle in Atlanta.
+This set list is representative of the performance on 4 September 2025 at the Tabernacle in Atlanta.
 It does not represent the set list at all concerts for the duration of the tour.